 Not allowed!
 Decked patios must be flush with the sidewalk.
 No ramps to decked patios.

-www APPLICATION PORTAL www
+APPLICATION PORTAL

 Click here to submit your application

 Your login credentials will be the same for all City of Boston Permit or License portals.
 If you have an existing log in, you can use it for Outdoor Dining!